charlotte-os/charlotte-os.github.io/design.md

 - Paths in the namespace are URIs with the following format `sns://addr/path`
 	- `sns`: The subnamespace to be accessessed
 	- `addr`: Some means of identifying the host on which to look for the given path in the given subnamespace.
 If omitted, localhost is assumed.
-	- `path`: The path the to the object or directory being referenced
+	- `path`: The path to the object or directory being referred to.
-- The filesystem is a subnamespace that is implemented by the OS itself.
+- The filesystem will be a subnamespace that is implemented by the OS itself via a filesystem service.
-- Processes with the appropriate permissions can create and mount their own subnamespaces into the system namespace
+- Processes with the appropriate permissions can create and mount their own subnamespaces into the system namespace although certain SNS names will be reserved for use exclusively by privileged OS services.

 ## User Interface

-#### Overview: The system will provide two user interfaces, a text shell and a graphical UI for users to interact with it.
+#### Overview: The system will provide two user interfaces, a text shell and a graphical UI for users to interact with.

 - Text UI
 	- A rich TUI that allows users to interact with the system.
 	- The programming interface for the TUI should be richer than curses or conio and potentially allow a mouse to be used
 - Graphical UI
-	- A widget based UI modelled after the KDE Plasma Desktop but made perhaps made more multitouch friendly
+	- A widget based UI modelled after the KDE Plasma Desktop but made more multitouch friendly